palmaaaa/DB2/README.md

 # 🛢️ DB2
 Project for the second module of Databases @ Sapienza.
-It was a 2-people project with @rodono-1916563
+It was a 2-people project with @rodono-1916563.
+The documentation is in italian since the course was in italian.

 # 🗃️ Database
 The idea was to have a db capable of storing pilots and competitions for engine-free gliders such as paragliders.
 We created an ER and then developed a SQL Database.